magicalpanda/MagicalRecord/README.md

 ## Twitter
 Follow [@MagicalRecord](http://twitter.com/magicalrecord) on twitter to stay up to date on twitter with the lastest updates to MagicalRecord and for basic support

-## Updating to 2.0

-MagicalRecord 2.0 is considered a major update since there were some class and API refactorings that will effect previous installations of MagicalRecord in your code.
-The most straight forward change is that *MagicalRecordHelpers* and *MRCoreDataAction* have both been replaced with a single class, *MagicalRecord*.

-## ARC Support

-MagicalRecord fully supports ARC out of the box, there is no configuration necessary.
-The last version to support manually managed memory is 1.8.3, and is available from the downloads page, or by switching to the 1.8.3 tag in the source.

 ## Nested Contexts